casmls/casmls.github.io/_posts/2017-02-01-GumbelSoftmax.md

 $$\nabla_\phi \mathbb{E}_{Z\sim p_\phi(Z)}(f(Z)) = \nabla_\phi \mathbb{E}_{\epsilon\sim p(\epsilon)}(f(g(\epsilon,\phi))) =  \mathbb{E}_{\epsilon\sim p(\epsilon)}(\nabla f(g(\epsilon,\phi))).$$

-The second equality of the above expression constitutes another feature of the re-parameterization trick: we have conveniently expressed $$z$$ so that expectations of functions of $$z$$ can be expressed as integrals w.r.t a density that does not depend on the parameter; therefore, we exchange the expectation and gradient or "differentiate under the integral sign."
+The second equality of the above expression constitutes another feature of the re-parameterization trick: we have conveniently expressed $$z$$ so that expectations of functions of $$z$$ can be expressed as integrals w.r.t a density that does not depend on the parameter; therefore, we exchange the expectation and gradient or "differentiate under the integral sign”.

 The final feature of the re-parametrization trick has to do with how to use the above gradient formula to construct good unbiased estimates of the gradient, a task that we will often involved with (see below).
 The above formula gives an immediate way to obtain an unbiased estimate of the above gradient via Monte Carlo: